dendronhq/dendron-site/vault/dendron.rfc.10-blocks.md

 ### Block Anchor

-A block anchor has the following format.
-It is created in the note where a block link is targeting.
+A block anchor is a `^` character, followed by one or more digits, letters, dashes, and underscores.
+Dendron should automatically generate these anchors when requested, and users should be able to add in custom anchors.
+The following is an example of an anchor:

 ```
 {Some markdown block element} ^1234